 We manufacture and/or market a family of Lithium Manganese Dioxide (Li-MnO2), Lithium Manganese Dioxide Carbon Monofluoride (Li-CFx/MnO2) hybrid and Lithium Thionyl Chloride (Li-SOCl2) non-rechargeable batteries including 9-volt, HiRate® cylindrical, ThinCell®, and other form factors.
 Applications for our 9-volt batteries include: smoke alarms, wireless security systems and intensive care monitors, among many other devices.
 Our HiRate® and ThinCell® Lithium non-rechargeable batteries are sold primarily to the military and to OEMs in industrial markets for use in a variety of applications including radios, emergency radio beacons, search and rescue transponders, pipeline inspection gauges, portable medical devices and other specialty instruments and applications.
 Military applications for our non-rechargeable HiRate® batteries include: manpack and survival radios, night vision devices, targeting devices, chemical agent monitors and thermal imaging equipment.
 Our Lithium Thionyl Chloride batteries, sold under our ABLE and Ultralife brands as well as a private label brand, are used in a variety of applications including utility meters, wireless security devices, electronic meters, automotive electronics and geothermal devices.
-We believe that the chemistry of Lithium batteries provides significant advantages over other currently available non-rechargeable battery technologies.
-These advantages include: higher energy density, lighter weight, longer operating time, longer shelf life and a wider operating temperature range.
-Our non-rechargeable batteries also have relatively flat voltage profiles, which provide stable power.
-Conventional non-rechargeable batteries, such as alkaline batteries, have sloping voltage profiles that result in decreasing power output during discharge.
-While the price of our Lithium batteries is generally higher than alkaline batteries, the increased energy per unit of weight and volume of our Lithium batteries allow for longer operating times and less frequent battery replacements for our t
+We believe that the chemistry of Lithium batteries provides significant advantages over other currently available non-rechargeable batteries, such as alkaline batteries, have sloping voltage profiles that result in decreasing power output during discharge.
+While the price of our Lithium batteries is generally higher than alkaline batteries, the increased energy per unit of weight and volume of our Lithium batteries allow for longer operating times and less frequent battery replacements for our targeted applications.